Estimated reading time: 11 minutes

 That’s because I had no idea you could earn money blogging.
 Boy, was I ever WRONG?

-All I wanted to do was share our journey to debt freedom and perhaps helps others.
+All I wanted to do was share our journey to debt freedom and perhaps help others.

-Along the way, I’ve chatted to thousands of my readers through social media and emails.
+Along the way, I’ve chatted with thousands of my readers through social media and emails.

 What I’ve learned is that there are many similarities regarding debt.

-The central core of what Canadian Budget Binder was supposed to be was guidance and motivation.
+The central core of Canadian Budget Binder was supposed to be guidance and motivation.

 Although many readers of Canadian Budget Binder are silent, there are plenty who have lots to say.